wncc/TSS-2022/Introduction to Development/Week 2/README.md

 <br>
 <h3>Project Statement:</h3>

-Let's say you are going to Bangalore for your dream internship in your dream company.
+Let's say you are going to Bangalore.
 You are going to live in a PG near your office.
 Your PG offers several facilities such as a large inventory of sports equipment, musical instruments for music enthusiasts, and tech inventory having stuff like sensors, breadboards, Arduino, micro-controllers, etc.
 <br>But one thing that you're pissed about is the issuing system.
 Your PG still uses the old-school method of booking these things using pen-paper.
 You, being a pro programmer decided to make an inventory portal for your PG.
 <br><br>
 <h3>Assignment for this week</h3>